 If you’ve already agreed to being friends with your ex and you need help escaping the “friend zone,” I recommend you head over to my website and watch the free video that I’ve posted there.
 It will give you some more advice on how to proceed with your ex and how to escape the friend zone without shutting them out of your life permanently.

 It’s often difficult to handle your ex when they want to be friends and you want to be lovers, and you need to tread carefully.
-That’s why I dedicated an entire section of my ‘how to get your ex back’ guidebook to this topic, and I often help folks get through their unique situations.
+That’s why I dedicated an entire section of my Ex Factor program to this topic, and I often help folks get through their unique situations.

 Again, here’s a link to my website where you can claim a copy of my program (backed by a 100% money-back guarantee of course!) and sign up for my free email course.